BiggillyBoyMan/tp/docs/UserGuide.md

 ### Editing the data file

 Data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users may edit that file directly.
+Do not edit the JSON file manually

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, the app will discard all data and start with an empty data file at the next run.
 Always back up the file before editing it.<br>